Christopher Belmont

 Playing as Christopher:

 Christopher, in many ways, plays a lot like Simon.
-He has similar controls, a similar (although not exactly the same) upgrade system to his whip, the ability to use sub-weapons.
+He has similar controls, a similar (although not exactly the same) upgrade system to his whip, and the ability to use sub-weapons.
 He does, however, have a couple of tweaks to the formula that help to set him apart.
 Firstly, Chris doesn't have to worry about jumping onto and off of stairs -- neither Adventure game has any stairs at all.
 Instead, the levels are laid out with ropes and chains for the Belmont to climb, and he can freely jump onto and off of them.

 And while his whip skills are similar to the NES version of Simon, Chris gets a special power on his second whip upgrade: the ability to shoot fireballs from his whip.
 The downside of this final upgrade was then, when Christopher takes damage, he loses the update and has to find it again (hidden in another candle).
-So while the fireball was very handy, it's use was very limited.
+So while the fireball was very handy, its use was very limited.
 It's worth noting that the fireball upgrade made an appearance in Castlevania: The Adventure ReBirth, but while Christopher could still lose the upgrade by being hit, it also had a time limit on it, so even if the player could avoid taking damage, the fireball would still run out over time.

 Trivia: